genwebcorp/genjax/docs/library/generative_functions.md

 # Putting the Gen back in generative

-The central programmable object of GenJAX is _the generative function_.
+The central programmable object of GenJAX is [_the generative function_](core.md#genjax.core.GenerativeFunction): these are the infamous _probabilistic programs_ which you write with Gen. In this section, we will explore a menagerie of these objects, and discuss their _compositional_ interface in gory detail.

-## The *why*: as in, why care?
+## The good, the bad, and the *wait, why*?

 Here's one of them now: